helenaholley/OCBE-Textbook/book/OCBE_II/Chapter 13 - Reactions at the ⍺-carbon, part II.md

 forms as a result of the elimination.
 You may want to designate an appropriate 'R' group to reduce the amount of drawing.

-## Section 13.5: Carboxylation by the Rubisco enzyme
+##  13.5: Carboxylation by the Rubisco enzyme

 It is difficult to overstate the importance to biology and ecology of the enzymatic reaction we are going to see next: ribulose